Sillians/designing-end-to-end-machine-learning-systems/Data-Distribution-Shifts-and-Monitoring.md

 2. **Label shift:**

-Occurs when the distribution of the target variable (labels, $(Y)$) changes, but the conditional distribution of features given the label, i.e.,
+Occurs when the distribution of the target variable (labels, $Y$) changes, but the conditional distribution of features given the label, i.e.,
 $(P(X|Y))$, remains the same.

 This is essentially the inverse of covariate shift.
 For instance, in an email spam classification model, if the proportion of spam emails drastically increases or decreases, but the characteristics of spam and non-spam emails remain the same, that's label shift.

 Label shift, also known as `prior shift`, `prior probability shift`, or `target shift`, is when $P(Y)$ changes but $P(X|Y)$ remains the same.
-You can think of this as the case when the output distribution changes but, for a given output, the input distribution stays the same.
+You can think of this as the case when the output distribution changes, but for a given output, the input distribution stays the same.